When should you visit Santa Monica?

-Here's a look at Santa Monica by season to help you plan your visit when the prices, weather, and crowd levels are most to your liking.
+Here's a look at Santa Monica travel by season to help you plan your visit when the prices, weather, and crowd levels are most to your liking.

 The day in, day out warm weather that practically puts our weather men and women out of business can usually be counted to keep beach season in business.

 January is an especially good month to visit - the weather usually heats up enough to get a tan consistently throughout the month.